fritzy/VeryModel/README.md

 * `private` (boolean): `toObject()` will not include this field in expect unless the argument withPrivate is true
 * `processIn` (function): value will be transformed on set via the `processIn` function
 * `processOut` (function): value will be transformed on set via the `processOut` function when `toObject()` is called
+* `onSet` (function): similar to processIn, but not run during the create() process, only when a value is directly assigned.

 **Node: context (`this`) on all function calls are the model instance, in order to give you access within your functions**